apache/shardingsphere/docs/document/content/faq/_index.en.md

 The solutions are as follows:

-Open cmd.exe (you need to add git to environment variables) and execute the following command:
+Open cmd.exe (you need to add git to environment variables) and execute the following command to allow git supporting log paths:
 ```
 git config --global core.longpaths true
 ```